Introduction

 <div>

-<div className="[.foo_&]:text-red-600">Child 1</div>
+<div className="in-[.foo]:text-red-600">Child 1</div>

-<div className="[.bar_&]:text-red-600">Child 2</div>
+<div className="in-[.bar]:text-red-600">Child 2</div>

 </div>